 “We are trying to help people understand what it means to love themselves through the food they eat.
 We do this through Greendot’s food and beverage offerings as all of our products are nutritious and healthy.
 Many people see us as just a quick-service restaurant selling meat-free meals.
 However, what we really want to do is to sell the concept of self-care by eating the right food and in being the right environment.”

-That’s heartening to hear.
+That’s heartening.
 What do you think is the most important aspect of Greendot’s operations that help promote this?

 “I think it definitely has to be the people.
 The people we have at Greendot makes a huge difference.
 We place great effort into selecting and hiring the right people.
 It’s not about their experience, their age, or their background.
 Instead, we look for what constitutes their heart.
 In Mandarin, we say it as, “三颗心” , which means “three hearts”.”